tessalt/coffeescriptbook/book.md

     midY: h / 2
 ```

-We're setting the layer's `midY` property to half the height of the device because if we just set `y` property, it would position the top edge of the layer.
+We're setting the layer's `midY` property to half the height of the device, because if we just set `y` property, it would position the top edge of the layer.
 That would put our icon on the bottom half of the screen instead of at the midpoint.
 Each layer also has a `midX` property for setting the horizontal center of a layer.

 At the same time as we animate the icon into position, we're going to both blur and fade the background a bit: